 The tradition of the Tapa

-There are three main theories of how the tradition of the tapa started, have a read and let us know what you think the correct one could be!
+There are three main theories on how the tradition of the tapa started.
+Have a read and let us know what you think the correct one could be!

-Another version says that the very same king stopped to rest from a long journey in the province of Cadiz where he ordered a glass of sherry (naturally!).
+Another version of how tapa originated says that the very same King stopped to rest from a long journey in the province of Cadiz where he ordered a glass of sherry (naturally!).
 The Atlantic wind was strong that day, so the innkeeper covered his glass with a slice of ham on top of a piece of bread to keep the dust out of the glass.
 Enjoying the sherry (naturally!), the King ordered a second glass with another slice of ham covering it.
-The story goes that the word “tapas” got its origins from the Spanish verb, “tapar,” which means to cover or tapa meaning “lid”.
-(This is the theory we knew about)
+The story goes that the word “tapas” got its origins from the Spanish verb, “tapar,” which means to cover or tapa meaning “lid” (This is the theory of the tradition of the tapa that we knew about).

-The third version that many believe is that while centuries ago water was not always at its cleanest, wine and beer were a safe bet due to the alcohol content.
+The third version, and more prosaic, practical explanation of the tradition of the Tapa, that many believe is that while centuries ago water was not always at its cleanest, wine and beer were a safe bet due to the alcohol content.
 When labourers took their lunch break, they would often have money to either eat or drink.
-To avoid going back to work drunk, the king at the time created a law that prohibited serving alcohol without food to keep the workers as sober as possible.
+To avoid going back to work drunk, the king at the time created a law that prohibited serving alcohol without food to keep the workers as sober as possible – and so the tradition of the Tapa was established to stop labourers getting drunk!

 “HOW TO TAPEAR”